Last updated: February 22nd, 2023

 While you do not need a handbrake to play racing sims, having one can provide a much more immersive feeling.
 If you plan on only playing F1 games, then a handbrake will have limited use.
 However, let’s say that rally or drifting is your favourite racing discipline.
 Then it’s vital to consider adding a handbrake to your rig.

-Some interesting facts to note is that certain shifters can also work as handbrakes by switching the mode.
+An interesting fact to note is that certain shifters can also work as handbrakes by switching the mode.
 This includes Thrustmaster’s TH8A and TSS shifters.
 Also, handbrakes do not work on all sim racing games.
 This is usually due to either compatibility or support issues.
 It’s a good idea to double-check that what you’re buying is compatible with your simulation software, particularly if there’s a load cell installed.